Iceland Campsites and Facilities

 • The card is valid for one campervan

-• The card is grant you access to campsites for 28 nights
+• The card grants you access to campsites for 28 nights

 Cons